secureblue/fedora-extras/README.md

 fedora-extras
 =============

-Additional package for Fedora, missing in the offical repositories and RPMFusion.
+Additional packages for Fedora, missing in the offical repositories and RPMFusion:

-Currently this are:
 - bubblejail
 - hardened_malloc